 Learn the marketing and business skills needed to launch a successful freelance tutoring business in the Bridge Specialized Certificate Course: Teaching English Online as a Freelancer.

 What’s a typical TEFL teacher’s salary for teaching abroad in the classroom?

 So, how much do English teachers abroad get paid?
 Overall, a TEFL teacher’s salary can vary anywhere from $600-$4,000 USD per month.
 Why the drastic range?
-There a number of factors affecting this number.
+There are several factors affecting this number.

-While it might be tempting to just pick the highest paying job you’re qualified for, it’s essential that you also consider cost of living for any given location when calculating your potential salary.
-There are a few reasons for this:
+While it might be tempting to just pick the highest paying job you’re qualified for, it’s essential that you also consider the cost of living for any given location when calculating your potential salary.
+There are a couple of reasons for this:

 How can I make a higher TEFL salary?

 There are a few things that you should keep in mind if you want to gain higher-paying TEFL jobs either online or in a classroom.
 For starters, if you’re not sure whether you want to work online or abroad (or both!), you can get TEFL certification that qualifies you for any type of job.
 An option like the 240-Hour Teaching English Online + Worldwide Certification Bundle is great for teachers who want the freedom to teach both in the physical classroom and online.

 Below are some other ways you can set yourself up to earn a higher TEFL salary.

 Teaching online: Tips for a higher TEFL salary

 - Do research to find the company with the highest possible starting pay, and then as you gain experience, you could add in a second company where you might earn a better starting pay because of your experience with your first company.